gilesknap/mciwb/dev/_sources/how-to/startup.rst.txt

 again.
 The short description of what you need to do is:

 - Start VSCode
-- Start Minecraft client and connect to mciwb_server
+- Start Minecraft client and connect to mciwb-server
 - in the VSCode Terminal

   - ``source .venv/bin/activate``